 USDT, also known as Tether, is a cryptocurrency whose value is pegged to the US dollar — a stablecoin.
 A stablecoin is a type of cryptocurrency that seeks to peg its value to another asset, such as the US dollar reserves or gold.
 USDT was launched in 2014 by Tether Limited.
 USDT is backed by Tether’s reserves, which are held in various bank accounts.
 USDT is used to buy other cryptocurrencies as well as to provide liquidity for exchanges.

 However, USDT also was at the center of controversy several times due to concerns about its reserves and transparency.

 In November 2017, around $31 million worth of USDT tokens were stolen from Tether.
 The same year, Tether failed to comply with all withdrawal requests.
 While Tether representatives repeatedly said that they would provide an audit report proving that the amount of Tethers in circulation is backed one-to-one by US dollars, they are still yet to do this.

 Two years later, in 2019, USDT creators said the coin is backed not only by cash but also by loans from related organizations.
-At the end of April of the same year, they reported that only 74% of the cryptocurrency is backed by fiat money (dollars).
+At the end of April of the same year, they reported that only 74% of the cryptocurrency is backed by fiat money (dollars) or cash equivalents.
 Furthermore, some have claimed that Tether is used to manipulate the price of Bitcoin.
 Despite these controversies, USDT remains one of the most popular stablecoins and is widely used on cryptocurrency exchanges.

 How Does USDT Work?